murphytalk/coding_notes/README.md

     Arg2 a2(200);
 ```
 `t1` below is an optional but is initialized with an `Test2Arg` instance in place:
-- Note `Test2Arg` does not have copy constructor, so the value is not intialized in temp object and then copied
+- Note `Test2Arg` does not have copy constructor, so the value is not intialized in temp object and then copied.
 - Note `Test2Arg` expects the first parameter of its constructor be non-const reference, but `boost::in_place()` only accepts either const reference
-  or by-value as parameter
+  or by-value as parameter, so we wrap `a1` inside `boost::inplace` to make it a by-value parameter.
 ```c++
     boost::optional<typename CxxBoost::Test2Arg<Arg1, Arg2>> t1(boost::in_place(boost::ref(a1), a2));
 ```